Clongriffin railway station: Proposed Dublin Airport Link

 In 2011, it was suggested by Iarnród Éireann that Clongriffin station become a new junction station on the proposed Dublin Airport railway line extension.
 In the 'Rail Vision 2030' strategic network review document this proposed line extension was recommended as a long-term goal; the new line would carry DART commuter services.

+As part of BusConnects, there are also plans to introduce the N8 bus route, that would link the airport and Blanchardstown SC to Clongriffin railway station.